Meet Our Brokers

 Cori has been employed at Deltaville Yachting Center since 2011.
 Cori’s experience in marketing, advertising, social media, graphic design & brokerage administration adds to her skills as a broker.
 Cori is energetic and eager to help sell your boat or find your next one.

-Cori Williams currently lives on the water, in the house that started it all, at Gwynns Island in Mathews, VA. with her husband, son, and many animals.
+Cori Williams currently lives on the water, in the house that started it all, at Gwynns Island in Mathews, VA. with her husband, son and daughter, and many animals.